Vodafone buys Telstra's NZ outfit, Telecom NZ at risk

 | WELLINGTON

-WELLINGTON Australia's Telstra (TLS.AX) will sell its struggling New Zealand operations to British mobile operator Vodafone in a NZ$840 million $670 million (432.59 million pounds) deal, threatening Telecom New Zealand's dominance and potentially making it a future takeover target.
+WELLINGTON Australia's Telstra (TLS.AX) will sell its struggling New Zealand operations to British mobile operator Vodafone in a NZ$840 million ($670 million) deal, threatening Telecom New Zealand's dominance and potentially making it a future takeover target.

 Under the sale, Vodafone New Zealand said it will acquire TelstraClear's fixed-line and Internet operations, which hold only 16 percent of New Zealand's broadband market but will now have the muscle to compete head-on with much larger Telecom.